Skills in Detail

 Blocking helps protect you from all manner of attacks – even if they would pierce through your Defense.
 Keep in mind though that you get one Guard check to resist all attacks for the round – the more pressure you're under, the harder it'll be to shrug off the damage!

-Heal - Recovery
+Heal - First Aid

 As an action, make a Heal check; each Grade of Success restores 2 HP to the target and/or reduces a Status' duration by 1 turn.

-However, First Aid is only really useful as an initial response – each time you perform First Aid on a target, the required Grades of Success increase by 1 until they get some rest.
+If this would restore a KO'd target back to full health, they're revived on the spot!First Aid is only really useful as an initial response, so it gets a little harder each time you try; each time you carry out First Aid on a target, the required Grades of Success increase by 1.

 Example: Recovery